jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/050-chord-melody.md

 A small trick for filling out a melody on the highest pitched string is to play the first and second strings at the same fret, a little two-note chord called a "double stop" or "power chord".
-For the most part,
+In most cases,
-a power chord played on a scale tone will be "in tune" (diatonic).
+a power chord played on a scale tone will be "in tune" ("diatonic").

 Another way to fill out melodies is to add bass notes on the lower strings.